santhtadi/AutomatedAnnotations/README.md

 **2. There is only one object of the class in the video**

-The output format of annotations is in YOLO Format
+The output format of annotations is in YOLO object detection Format

 ```
 class_id center_x center_y width height